 Can anyone run a node?

 Sure.
 There are a few kinds of nodes.
 Full Nodes keep a copy of the blockchain.
 Solidity Nodes provide information on which blocks have been validated, or deemed “solid.”
 A Witness Node is a Full Node which the Super Representatives run.
 Only the witness nodes produce income.
 If you decide to run a Full Node or a Solidity node, its usefulness depends on how much it gets used.
 In other words, if no dapps or wallets connect to your node, it is not adding much to the network.

 What's a dapp?

 Building dapps is not a requirement of Community Node members, though we would love to help you write your first dapp.
-We are doing everything we can to support the dapp development community.
-Dapp developers don't have to be core members of the team.

 Walk us through the dapp process.

 A developer writes their program in a smart contract language, which currently is Solidity.
 The Tron Virtual Machine, or TVM, converts the smart contract into bytecode which is like a computer's native language.
 Then it gets uploaded to the blockchain where it becomes permanent.